balena-io-experimental/fin-block/README.md

-# finabler
+# fin-block

 Provides a simple interface for controlling the balenaFin's coprocessor running the firmata protocol.
-The `finabler` block is a docker image that provides flashing utilities, status tagging, sleep control and firmata control functionality.
+The `fin-block` block is a docker image that provides flashing utilities, status tagging, sleep control and firmata control functionality.

 ## Features